Harmonic $1$-forms on real loci of Calabi-Yau manifolds: Calabi-Yau manifolds and harmonic -forms

 \subsection{Constructing nowhere vanishing harmonic $1$-forms from approximate harmonic $1$-forms}

-Let $(M,J,\omega,g)$ be a Calabi-Yau manifold with Calabi-Yau metric $g_{\text{CY}}$ and $L=\fix(\sigma)$ for an anti-holomorphic involution $\sigma: M \rightarrow M$.
+Let $(M,J,\omega,g)$ be a Calabi-Yau manifold with Calabi-Yau metric $g_{\text{CY}}$ and $L=\fix(\sigma)$ for an involution $\sigma: M \rightarrow M$ that is anti-holomorphic.
 It is usually easy to compute the first Betti number of $L$, and if this is bigger than $0$, then it is known to admit a harmonic $1$-form.
 However, it has been lamented above that it is difficult to check if such a $1$-form is \emph{nowhere vanishing}.

 One potential avenue to checking this is the following three-step process: \begin{enumerate} \item Compute an approximation $g$ of the unknown Calabi-Yau metric $g_{\text{CY}}$.
 How to do this is explained in \cref{section:bihomogeneous-nn}.